Unexplained pain & its various causes

 One is the habits and psychological addiction.
 Reading this article should help with that.
 It won’t be easy – I can’t make you not WANT to smoke – but following this guide will make it easier to put up a fight.

 The other is the physical addiction to the nicotine.
 Some people prefer to use gum (or patches) to split this into two separate battles.
 If you want to get over the habit part using a different delivery method for nicotine, then use me to ditch the nicotine afterwards, that’s a perfectly valid plan.
 It still counts as an effort to quit smoking and it’s still free.
-Since the point of the acupuncture is to get toxins (including prescription drugs) out of your system, however, seeing me is NOT COMPATIBLE with using Chantix, patches, e-cigs with a nicotine cartridge, or nicotine gum.
+Since the point of the acupuncture is to get the nicotine out of your system, this treatment is NOT COMPATIBLE with using Chantix, patches, e-cigs with a nicotine cartridge, or nicotine gum.

 quit smoking acupuncture